citp/privacy-policy-historical/s/sp/spo/spotlight.com.md

   * Spotlight network partners, circulating breakdown information via their casting platforms in other territories,
   * Subcontractors assisting us in providing our service to our users,
-  * IT companies who help us deliver our sites and services;
+  * IT companies who help us deliver our sites and services,
+    * We use Google APIs to help us provide better services to you, such as the Google Places API which enables you to provide consistent location data in a secure and non-intrusive way.
+Please note that you are bound by Google’s [Terms of Service](https://policies.google.com/terms?hl=en) and [Privacy Policy](https://policies.google.com/privacy?hl=en) when you use parts of our service which are powered by Google.
   * Third parties who provide service enhancements or additional functionality to our users related to how they use our services.
     * More information: In order to facilitate certain users of Spotlight with their workflow management processes or other functionality, Spotlight may from time to time provide or authorise the use of certain third party software or applications to facilitate additional off-site access to the professional materials and content otherwise available via the Services.
 An example of this would be third party tools used by Agents to administer their client submissions to casting services alongside diary management etc. Such third party packages or systems should only be used subject to the written approval of Spotlight.
 You acknowledge that your personal information may be used in this way.
 Please note however that Spotlight does not endorse and is therefore not responsible for any such third party packages or systems, and Spotlight will not be liable for any loss of information, materials, data or otherwise that may occur due to the use of your information within them.
   * Third parties who are involved in furthering research and technology in areas connected with our service.
     * More information: We are constantly looking for new ways to change and upgrade our Services and functionality.
 This may involve partnering with selected and trusted research organisations and technology providers to contribute to their research and innovation projects.
 Often the most innovative developments come from other industries or fields of research outside of our own, and the outputs of the research may have a broader application beyond the improvements from which we directly benefit.
 As part of this research our trusted partners may be given access to our systems and data and/or be provided with copies of our data, including member photos, video and audio clips, and other professional information from their public profile.
 In all such circumstances our partners' access to and use of this information will be comprehensively documented and strictly limited to specific research projects that may include benefits for Spotlight and our Services to you, and will be under secure, confidential, temporary conditions, and closed testing environments.
 Under no circumstances will this information be used for any commercial or live operational activity, other than to develop and test the specific technology and functionality, without your prior consent.
   * Law enforcement in complying with the law, or to enforce our Terms and Conditions or to protect the rights, property, or safety of ourselves, our customers or other third parties,
-  * If we acquire any new business, and/or sell all or part of our business, and
+  * If we acquire any new business, and/or sell all or part of our business,
-  * Third party payment service providers,
+  * Third party payment service providers, and
   * Third parties as detailed within your specific Membership Terms.